cuongh1799/WuWaWiki/README.md

 - Move Character into new folder and CharacterClass namespace
 - Move other classes into classes folder

+## 19-07-2024, added fully working function when clicking `material` button.
+- The application is now able to scan and cache according material images based on different character's data
+- However, there are some memory leaks here and there, but we're workking on it :)

 ## You will need Visual Studio with .NET pack to run this project
 This project is still in the works, however this is some expected images of the app: